sfmiller940/arduino/README.md

 Future Plans
 ---------------

-The ultimate goal is to construct a physical version of our modular clock: http://poibella.org http://github.com/sfmiller940/viz

-Towards this goal I hope to incorporate a real time clock for accurate timing, and shift registers so I can use more than 3 rows of RGB LEDS.
+I hope to incorporate a real time clock for accurate timing, and shift registers so I can use more than 3 rows of RGB LEDS.
+The ultimate goal is to construct a physical version of our modular clock:

+http://poibella.org
+http://github.com/sfmiller940/viz